Bures-online.co.uk

 Lastly don't forget this is a Community Web Site, run by the community for the enjoyment of those who visit the site.
 The information has come from literally hundreds of people who have taken the time to submit their memories and wish to record village life for others to enjoy reading.

-Because some stories may be decades old it is not always possible to verify every single fact, but we do our very best.
+Because some events may be decades old, it`s not always possible to verify every single fact, but we do our very best.

-It is not the product of one single person, but from a collection of interested parties.
+It is not the product of one single person, but from a multitude of interested parties.